akim-13/notes/Control Instructions.md

 - **Unconditional branch/jump** — the branch is always taken.

 - The following **example** shows how an unconditional and a conditional branch can be used to create a repeating loop of instructions.
 The instructions in locations 202 through 210 will be executed repeatedly until the result of subtracting `Y` from `X` is 0.
-Note that a branch can be either *forward* (an instruction with a higher address) or *backward* (lower address).
+Note that a branch can be either *forward* (an instruction with a higher address) or *backward* (lower address). ^branch-eg

     ![[Attachments/Pasted image 20231127222848.png]]